 One Call – Morris Bart

-Morris Bart himself may not actually take many cases anymore, but his law firm is more than alive and well as one of the most remembered and easily recalled in the region.
+Another attorney, Morris Bart himself may not actually take many cases anymore but his law firm is more than alive and well as one of the most remembered and easily recalled in the region.

 It’s Party Time – Six Flags New Orleans

-While Six Flags didn’t last long in New Orleans, the visual of a old, feeble man turning into a dancing phenom will last forever in the minds of locals.
+While Six Flags didn’t last long in New Orleans, the visual of an old, feeble man turning into a dancing phenom will last forever in the minds of locals.

 Before You Accept a Quick Check – Michael Hingle